-Xiaomi Mi Mix 2: News and rumors
+Successor to Xiaomi's bezel-killing Mi Mix may have a Snapdragon 835 processor

 Xiaomi was ahead of the curve in terms of smartphone design with the Mi Mix.
-The Mi Mix 2 could follow suit and set the standard.
+The Mi Mix 2 could follow suit and set a new standard.

 Xiaomi’s Mi Mix smartphone is just a taste of what’s to come in smartphone design — a large, gorgeous display with next to no bezels.
 Even though the Mi Mix only came out last fall, Xiaomi may already be working on a successor.

-There isn’t a lot of information to go on just yet, but here’s everything we think we know about the Mi Mix 2.
+There is not a lot of information to go on just yet, but here is everything we think we know about the Mi Mix 2.

 Design

+Moving to the back, the leak suggests dual cameras above a rear fingerprint sensor, the latter of which XiaomiToday says will utilize the same ultrasonic module found in Xiaomi’s Mi 5s.

+A report from GizmoChina earlier in March corroborates XiaomiToday’s 93 percent screen-to-bezel-ratio claim, as well as the AMOLED display rumor — though GizmoChina said the panel would be curved.
+The low quality of the GIFs makes it impossible to tell if there’s any curve along the sides of the model’s screen.

-What made the Mi Mix unique — apart from nearly non-existent bezels — was the use of Elliptic Labs’ ultrasound technology to replace the proximity sensor on the front of the screen.
+What made the Mi Mix unique — apart from nearly nonexistent bezels — was the use of Elliptic Labs’ ultrasound technology to replace the proximity sensor on the front of the screen.
 This allowed for the phone’s screen to go black during a call when the device was lifted up to the ear — an action usually performed by the proximity sensor.

 Using ultrasound technology allowed Xiaomi to eliminate the bezel on the top of the device.
 It’s highly likely we’ll see this again, but perhaps the company will take it a step further and attempt to remove the bottom bezel as well.

-Note: Update: Added in leaked benchmarks which appear to show the Mi Mix 2’s processor and screen size.